oopsmonk/iota_esp32_wallet/README.md

-# IOTA ESP32 Wallet
+# IOTA Client Software Development Kid(SDK) for ESP32

-IOTA wallet application for [Chrysalis](https://chrysalis.docs.iota.org/introduction/what_is_chrysalis.html) network.
-This wallet application implements simple functions for demonstrating [iota.c](https://github.com/iotaledger/iota.c) library.
+This SDK is built on top of [iota.c](https://github.com/iotaledger/iota.c) and [ESP-IDF](https://github.com/espressif/esp-idf) for IOTA client development on ESP32 MCU series.

-Learn more about [iota.c](https://github.com/iotaledger/iota.c) please visit: [IOTA C Client Documentation](https://iota-c-client.readthedocs.io/en/latest/index.html)
+Learn more about [iota.c](https://github.com/iotaledger/iota.c) please visit [IOTA C Client Documentation](https://iota-c-client.readthedocs.io/en/latest/index.html)

-## Wallet Commands
+## Example Commands

-**System commands:**
+This SDK provides some example for testing and learn IOTA Client application, commands are shown below:

+**Client API**

+* `node_info` - Get connected node info

+**Wallet**

+* `balance` - Get address balance by the index rage.
+* `address` - Get address by the index range.
+* `send` - Send tokens from the given index to the receiver address.
+* `sensor` - Send sensor data to the Tangle periodically.

+**System**

 * `help` - List commands
 * `free` - Get the size of available heap.